Salamanca ferry

 Pets on the ship

-BRITTANY FERRIES is a DEFRA (UK and EU)-approved pet carrier by the ET140 (Pet Travel Scheme).
-Pets on the cruise ship can travel either in a Pet-friendly passenger cabin or in a kennel (for dogs).
-Pets are not allowed to stay in vehicles.
+BRITTANY FERRIES is a DEFRA (UK and EU)-approved pet carrier under the ET140 (Pet Travel Scheme).
+Pets on the cruise ship can travel either in a pet-friendly passenger cabin or in a kennel (for dogs).
+Pets are not allowed to remain in vehicles.

-The shipping company requires dogs to be muzzled and leashed when off the vehicles or the stateroom - which also includes the ship's pet-exercise area (on Deck 7).
-It is recommended that prior to boarding the ferry, dogs to be exercised and toileted.
+The shipping company requires dogs to be muzzled and leashed when off the vehicles or outside the stateroom, including in the ship's pet exercise area (Deck 7).
+It is recommended that dogs be exercised and toileted prior to boarding.

-At check-in onboard, dog's chip is scanned and its passport checked.
-A sticker is placed on the car's windscreen to ensure that the pet-carrying vehicle is appropriately parked.
-Don't remove the sticker during the voyage.
-Pets are allowed only in the designated staterooms (pet-friendly) and at the ship's designated pet exercise zone (Deck 7) and not in any other public areas.
-An exception is made only for registered assistance dogs.
+At check-in onboard, the dog's chip is scanned and its passport checked.
+A sticker is placed on the vehicle's windscreen to ensure proper parking for pet-carrying vehicles.
+The sticker must not be removed during the voyage.
+Pets are allowed only in designated pet-friendly cabins and in the designated pet exercise zone (Deck 7), and not in other public areas.
+An exception is made for registered assistance dogs.

-Vehicles carrying pets are greeted in the parking (car deck) by dedicated crew.
-Pets stay temporarily in the vehicles whilst their owners exit the garage for check-in.
-Shortly prior departure, pet owners are called to the Reception Desk, then escorted (together with the pet) between the car deck and the cabin.
-One hour before port arrival, an announcement is made (via the ship's PA system) asking pet owners to return to their cabins.
-Soon, a crew escorts them to their vehicles, where the animals remain until arrival.
-Pet owners are not allowed to remain in the vehicles.
-After arrival, a PA system announcement invites pet owners to return to their vehicles.
+Vehicles carrying pets are greeted on the car deck by dedicated crew.
+Pets remain temporarily in the vehicles while owners exit the garage for check-in.
+Shortly before departure, pet owners are called to the Reception Desk and escorted (together with the pet) between the car deck and their cabin.
+One hour before arrival, a PA announcement instructs pet owners to return to their cabins.
+They are then escorted to their vehicles where pets remain until arrival.
+Pet owners are not allowed to stay in vehicles during the voyage.
+After arrival, a PA announcement invites pet owners to return to their vehicles.

-For safety reasons, in bad weather, pets must remain in the cabins and the access to their exercise areas is forbidden.
+For safety reasons, during bad weather pets must remain in cabins and access to exercise areas may be restricted.

-The cruiseferry Salamanca provides small and large dog kennels.
-The kennel must be pre-booked.
-Small kennels are recommended for dog breeds like Toy Poodle, King Charles Spaniel, Terrier, Jack Russell.
-Large kennels are recommended for dog breeds like German Shepherd, Labrador, Dalmatian, Boxer, Pointer, Setter.
+The cruiseferry Salamanca provides small and large dog kennels (pre-booking required).
+Small kennels are suitable for breeds such as Toy Poodle, King Charles Spaniel, Terrier, and Jack Russell.
+Large kennels are suitable for breeds such as German Shepherd, Labrador, Dalmatian, Boxer, Pointer, and Setter.

 Car decks

-• Disabled passengers or those requiring specific assistance should visit the ship's Information Desk, open 24 hours).
+• Disabled passengers or those requiring assistance should visit the ship's Information Desk (open 24 hours).

-• Apply the handbrake and place the vehicle in park or 1st gear position.
-Switch off the ignition, alarm, electrical equipment, headlights.
-Gas cylinders, if any, must be switched off.
+• Apply the handbrake and place the vehicle in park or 1st gear.
+Switch off ignition, alarms, electrical equipment, and headlights.
+Gas cylinders must also be switched off.
 Lock the vehicle.

 • Wait for the onboard announcement before returning to your vehicle.